-HERBalachia offers a unique education through teaching local plant identity, holistic health, world herbal traditions, sustainable harvesting practices, medicine making, and an overall inward journey of the self.
-The school meets one weekend per month, March through September, and is designed for beginning herbal students, health care practitioners, and healthy lifestylers.
+HERBalachia offers a unique education through teaching local plant identity, world herbal traditions, sustainable harvesting practices, medicine making, and an overall inward journey of the self.
+The school meets one weekend per month, March through October, and is designed for beginning herbal students, health care practitioners, and healthy lifestylers.

-Class time will include plant identification field trips to local habitats: Cherokee forest, the Nolichucky river, an Appalachian species propagation garden, a Chinese herbal apothecary, and various other herbal wonderlands in our midst.
+Cherokee forest, the Nolichucky river, an Appalachian species propagation garden and various other herbal wonderlands in our midst.

 My heart and my Head are full of love for plants,